 - Local, State, and Government Agencies

 The BS in Health Sciences is the most preferred degree path for those entering into this field.
-Beginning a bachelor’s program is the first step to becoming a satisfied and capable professional in the healthcare field.
-Students that have already obtained associate’s level degrees in health science may find this path exceptionally inviting, since the need for higher degrees is on the rise.
-Students that are just entering the college scene fit comfortably into this degree program as well.
+Beginning a bachelor’s program is the first step to becoming a qualified professional in the healthcare field.
+Students that have already obtained associate’s level degrees in health science may find this path exceptionally inviting, since the need for higher degrees is on the rise and they have already completed some of the credits needed for a bachelor’s degree.
+This degree is also great for students starting college for the first time..
 While in this degree program, students will be introduced to different aspects of health science in an effort to build their understanding of how this sector functions.

 Undergraduate Courses for a BS in Health Science

-The BS in Health Science requires that students take general education courses prior to concentrating on health science.
-These general education requirements vary slightly by institution, but include courses such as English Composition, Algebra, History, and Chemistry.
+The BS in Health Science typically starts off with general education requirements before coursework starte concentrating on health science.
+These general education requirements vary slightly by institution, but often include courses in the humanities as well as math and science.
 Along with the general education requirements, most universities have a certain set of health science-related courses that students must complete prior to graduation.
-Our experts have listed a few of the most common core class below.
+Our experts have listed a few of the most common core classes below.

 - Healthcare Economics